-Orlando is a relatively large city located in the state of Florida.
-With a population of 262,372 people and 149 constituent neighborhoods, Orlando is the fifth largest community in Florida.
+Orlando is a large city located in the state of Florida.
+With a population of 309,154 people and 196 constituent neighborhoods, Orlando is the fourth largest community in Florida.

 Also of interest is that Orlando has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.72% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.